rayroj88/GroceryGenie/README.md

 ### What can each teamember do better:
 - Danny: I could've done a better job about communicating what needs to be done and delegating tasks.
+- Gerardo: I need to get better at using Gitkraken.
+Also need to finish my tasks quicker so i can work on bugs.

 ### What might be impeding us from performing better:
 - Gitkraken proper usage. making sure we all know how to use it correctly and merge all of our code to main.